falcopackages/fujin/docs/tutorial.rst

 .. code-block:: shell

-    uv tool install django # this will give you access to the django-admin command globally on your system django-admin startproject bookstore
+    uv tool install django
+    django-admin startproject bookstore
     cd bookstore
     uv init --package .
     uv add django gunicorn

 The ``uv init --package`` command makes your project mostly ready to be used with ``fujin``.
-It initializes a `packaged application <https://docs.astral.sh/uv/concepts/projects/#packaged-applications>`_ using uv, meaning the app can be packaged and distributed via PyPI, for example, and defines an entry point, which are the two requirements of ``fujin``.
+It initializes a `packaged application <https://docs.astral.sh/uv/concepts/projects/#packaged-applications>`_ using uv, meaning the app can be packaged and distributed (e.g: via PyPI) and defines an entry point, which are the two requirements of ``fujin``.

-This is the content you'll get in the ``pyproject.toml`` file, with the important parts highlighted.
+This is the content you'll get in the ``pyproject.toml`` file, with the relevant parts highlighted.

 .. code-block:: toml
     :linenos: